Non-financial Assistance

 TecONE also offers business matching and business support services to partner companies and startups in Science Park, InnoCentre, and INNOPARKs.

-A dedicated service team entitled SME ReachOut has commenced operation starting from 1 January 2020 to support SMEs through face-to-face meetings to help identify funding schemes that suit SMEs, while answering questions relating to applications.
-The goal is to enhance SME's understanding of the Government's funding schemes, with a view to encouraging better utilisation of the support provided by the Government.
+"SME ReachOut", a dedicated service team operated by Hong Kong Productivity Council (HKPC), has commenced operation since 1 January 2020 to enhance SMEs' understanding of the Government's funding schemes, with a view to encouraging better utilisation of the support provided by the Government.
+The team would help SMEs identify funding schemes that suit their needs, and answer questions relating to applications.

 The Government seeks to procure stores and services at the best value for money in a publicly accountable manner.
 Its procurement practices are underpinned by the principles of open and fair competition, transparency, pro-innovation and integrity.
 For details of Government procurement policy and procedures, please click here for the Government's procurement policy and procedures, services, application for inclusion in the Government's supplier lists and information on the published government tender.